nghianguyentek/docs/language/formative/markup/html/README.md

 We separate the name and value by the `=` sign.
 In the case of having more than one attribute, we add a space between two attributes.
 For example,

 `<meta name="viewport" content="width=device-width">`

+*Note*

+- *Same as tag name, attribute names should be in lower-case, though it isn't required.*
 ### Common global attributes

 | Name  | Description                                     |